-This is a fourth-year core course for students following a BE (Electrical) or (Telecommunications) program in the EE&T School and other combined degree programs.
-This course constitutes the first of the two-part thesis work (parts A and B).
-Thesis A involves a detailed literature search and reviews of the background for the chosen topic, familiarisation with the tools or equipment required for the project, some preliminary design/development work, and formulation of a research plan.
-This prepares the student for the detailed project work undertaken in Thesis B in the following semester.
+ME Project A constitutes the first of the two-part project work (parts A and B).
+ME Project A involves a substantive literature search and reviews of the background for the chosen topic, gaining a clear understanding of the problem that is to be solved, familiarisation with the tools or equipment required for the project, some preliminary development work, and formulation of a research plan.
+This prepares the student for the detailed project work undertaken in ME Project B in the following session.